HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

   Returns the type of this transaction.
 Each custom transaction must have its own unique type.

-- ``public boolean transactionSemanticValidity()`` Confirms if a transaction is semantically valid, e.g. check that fee > 0, timestamp > 0, etc.
+- ``public boolean transactionSemanticValidity()`` Confirms if a transaction is semantically valid, e.g. checks that fee > 0, timestamp > 0, etc.
   This function is not aware of the state of the sidechain, so it can't check, for instance, if the input is a valid Box.

 SidechainNoncedTransaction has already implementation of newBoxes function.
 But it requires an implementation of abstract function getOutputData that provides list of output data of the transaction.